robinglen/nap-emojinator/hackathon-stream/README.md

 I think I'm going to have give writing tests a swerve, I don't think I have the time :( I've put in Javascript standard style, which I think I like - weird not using semi colons but I like the rest of it a lot.

-- #Kenrick Lamer - Alright
+ #Kenrick Lamar - Alright

 ## 26/01/2017 - 11:30 Sorrow, so hot right now

 ![Sorrow, so hot right now](/hackathon-stream/img/sorrow.png)

+ #Todd Terje - Johnn and Mary